 EAPOL-Key frames are constructed and processed according to the negotiated AKM at association time.
 The negotiated AKM determines what algorithm is used to construct and verify a MIC, the size of the MIC, and the algorithm used to wrap and unwrap the Key Data field.

 Table 12-11 (Integrity and key wrap algorithms) indicates the particular algorithms to use when constructing and processing EAPOL-Key frames and FT authentication sequence.
 The AKM of “Deprecated” indicates an AKM of 00-0F-AC:1 or 00-0F-AC:2 when either TKIP or “Use group cipher suite” is the negotiated pairwise cipher.
 For all other AKMs the negotiated pairwise cipher suite does not influence the algorithms used to process EAPOL-Key frames.
 For the 00-0F-AC:16 and 00-0F-AC:17 AKMs (FILS with FT), different keys and algorithms are used in EAPOL-Key frames and FT authentication sequence.
-These different cases are indicated in the table in <EAPOL-Key> / <FT authentication> format.
+These different cases are indicated in Table 12-11 (Integrity and key wrap algorithms) in <EAPOL-Key> / <FT authentication> format.
+For AKM 00-0F-AC:18, different keys and algorithms are used as defined in IETF RFC 8110 (Opportunistic Wireless Encryption) based on the selected hash algorithm.
+These different cases are indicated in Table 12-11 in <value when SHA-256 is used> / <value when SHA-384 is used> / <value when SHA-512 is used> format.
+For AKMs 00-0F-AC:24 and 00-0F-AC:25, different keys and algorithms are used based on the hash algorithm identified in 12.4.2 and Table 12-12.
+These different cases are indicated in Table 12-11 in <value when SHA-256 is used> / <value when SHA-384 is used> / <value when SHA-512 is used> format.

 HMAC is defined in IETF RFC 2104.
 MD5 is defined in IETF RFC 1321.
 SHA-1 is defined by FIPS 180-4.
 The NIST AES key wrap algorithm is defined in IETF RFC 3394.
 AES-128-CMAC is defined by NIST Special Publication 800-38B and also found in IETF RFC 4493 [B43].